jonnynch/ha-jemenaoutlook/README.md

 ## Configuring the sensor

 It is now UI configured.
 After installing the component, you can add it via Home Assistant.

+## Integrate with Energy Dashboard
+Add "jemenaoutlook:consumption_usage" into the Grid consumption of Electricity grid